 Carry out 40 meetings and signing 40 agreements (in 38 communities and 2 municipalities).

-45 socialization meerings were carried out with municipal authorities in Marale and Yorito, with leaders of every one ogf the 38 communities in both municipalities, with teachers and education authorities in the municipal level.
+45 socialization meetings were carried out with municipal authorities in Marale and Yorito, with leaders of every one of the 38 communities in both municipalities, with teachers and education authorities in the municipal level.
 In annex 4.1 and 4.2 there is an updated list of the workshops carried out in both municipalities.

 As part of the project’s presentations, 38 agreements were signed between UNDP-FSAR and each of the CODEL.
-In the signed agreements, commitments and responsabilities of each part were established as to achieve the results in the context of the communities.
+In the signed agreements, commitments and responsibilities of each part were established as to achieve the results in the context of the communities.
 Moreover, two agreements were signed in the same terms with the Marale and Yorito CODEMs respectively.

 Training emergency committees in risk management structure and function.